robcampbell79/test_app/README.md

 All the pieces of the test_app project that were altered:

-routes/web.php - I added the line Route::resource('mytest', 'TestController'); This has changed, update below.

-Update from above: routes/web.php - Laracasts, videos on using Laravel, suggested setting routes in this way, thus I added
+routes/web.php - Laracasts, videos on using Laravel, suggested setting routes in this way, thus I added

     Route::get('/mytest', function () {